Camp FAQs

 REGISTRATION TERMS

-You will receive a confirmation email from OVATION TICKETING with LINKS to CAMP GUIDELINES AND REQUIRED PERMISSION FORMS which must all be completed and signed by parent/legal guardian to complete registration.
+Registration is on a first-come, first-served basis.
+Full payment is due at the time of registration.
+You will receive a confirmation email from OVATION TICKETING with LINKS to CAMP GUIDELINES AND REQUIRED PERMISSION FORMS, which must all be completed and signed by the parent/legal guardian to complete registration.
 Forms MUST be on file before the child may attend camp.

 DISCOUNTS

-15% EARLY BIRD ends April 30 / 10% SIBLING DISCOUNT -OR- MULTIPLE WEEK DISCOUNT begins MAY 1.
+15% EARLY BIRD ends April 10 / 10% SIBLING DISCOUNT or MULTIPLE WEEK DISCOUNT begins April 11.
 Discounts cannot be combined.
-Early and After Care are not included in the discounts.

 REFUND POLICY

-Withdrawal from camp must take place by the following deadlines in regards to refunds:
+Withdrawal from camp must take place by the following deadlines regarding refunds:

-• On or before May 13: tuition refunded minus $25 withdrawal fee
+• On or before May 11: Tuition refunded minus $25 withdrawal fee

-• No refunds, credits or make-ups for camper absences.
+• No refunds, credits, or make-ups for camper absences or for force majeure

-Center Cancellations: The Center reserves the right to cancel any session not meeting minimum enrollments, in such a case full refunds will be issued less any applied discounts.
+Center Cancellations: The Center reserves the right to cancel any session that does not meet the minimum enrollment; in such cases, full refunds will be issued, less any applied discounts.

 What are the dates of your summer camp?

-Our Summer Camp programs will run Monday thru Friday for nine weeks from Monday, June 5 through Friday, August 4.
-There will be a 3-day camp the week of July 5-7 due to the July 4th holiday.
+Our Summer Youth Arts Camp programs will run for 9 weeks, from Monday, June 1, to Friday, July 31.
+There will be a 3-day camp the week of June 29-July 1 due to the July 4th holiday.

 Where is the camp held?